frontpressorg/frontpress/readme.md

 ## :warning: 2.
 Configure

 The first time you run the app, you'll need to create a ``frontpress.json`` configuration file.
-Go to the project's directory and run the command:
+Open the project's directory and run the following command:

 ````bash
 gulp init